 7. Check Battery

-An average car battery lasts for five to seven years, which is longer than most fleets keep vehicles.
+An average car battery lasts for five to seven years, which is longer than most organizations keep fleet vehicles.
 But it doesn’t hurt to check the battery before summer temperatures peak.

 Heat is one of the biggest drains on battery life.
 If a battery dies, the driver will be stranded, as will your business.